mscwilson/gilded_rose_tech_test/README.md

 # Specification/Story
 The specification can be found [here](https://github.com/emilybache/GildedRose-Refactoring-Kata/blob/master/GildedRoseRequirements.txt).
 The code belongs to a magical inn, and relates to inventory and item sell by dates.
 One of the existing classes mustn't be edited.

+Classes
+Item
+---
+name
+sell_in
+quality
+---
+to_s (ie string representation)

+GildedRose
+---
+items - given as arg, a list of Items
+---
+update_quality